irfanlone/WorkCalendar/README.md

  TestCal.new.test
 ```

  3. parameter validation: Adding nil checks or checking for date to be valid type.
 In order to take advantage of ruby's duck typing I didnt add these kind of validation, instead I went ahead with rescuing a `NoMethodError`.
 In this way the module by itself has no idea of the type of the *date* variable passed in.
-Method is capable of accepting any object which responds to `wday`, `prev_day`, `next_day`
+Having less knowledge of outside object makes the module more flexible.
+Now methods are capable of accepting any object which responds to `wday`, `prev_day`, `next_day`

 ### some special cases
 I encountered few special cases (edge cases) some of them are: